PalisadoesFoundation/talawa-docs/docs/introduction/faq.md

 ---

 ### How is Talawa different from other community based organizations?
-Though software applications exist for these types of organizations (eg. Breeze ChMS, The Realm), they assume their memberships are fully literate and have access to email.
-But we wanted to create a system that would work for countries with similar technology and education challenges as Jamaica.​
+Many other similar softwares assume their memberships are fully literate and have access to email.
+We wanted to create a system that would work for countries with similar technology and education challenges as Jamaica.​ We also offer two levels of administrative roles, which allows more nuanced scheduling and planning for organizations with more than one chapter.

 [↑ table of contents](#table-of-contents)

 ---

 ### Is Talawa safe?
-Talawa is safe, uses various encryption technologies to protect sensitive data.
-One of the ideas is to add SSL.
-SSL (Secure Socket Layer) helps to create a secure encrypted connection between the server (our project) and the client and protects Talawa from hacking and other security threats.
+Yes, Talawa is safe.
+We use various encryption technologies to protect sensitive data.
+We are working to increase its security, with concepts such as SSL (Secure Socket Layer).
+This will create a secure encrypted connection between the server (our project) and the client, as well as protect Talawa from hacking and other security threats.

 [↑ table of contents](#table-of-contents)

 ---

 ### What can a leader of a non-profit do with Talawa?
-A leader of a non-profit can set up their organization within Talawa.
-This will allow them to do things like plan events, coordinate volunteers, and post updates.
+A leader of a non-profit can do many things in Talawa to set up their organization for success!
+After setting up their organization in the software, they will be able to do things like plan events, coordinate volunteers, and post updates.

 [↑ table of contents](#table-of-contents)

 ---

 ### What is Palisadoes?
-The Palisadoes is a Foundation that aims to provide new avenues of promoting Jamaica’s technology talent through a series of programs which create increased awareness of the island’s abilities in the global marketplace.
-It was founded by Jamaicans living in the United States.​
+The Palisadoes Foundation is a 501(c)(3) non-profit organization.
+Our mission is to provide equitable access to life opportunities for STEM education recipients.

+Palisadoes was created by a group of expatriate Jamaican information and communication technology (ICT) professionals.
+They wanted to assist the continued development of new and existing technologies for the benefit of the island.

+The Foundation quickly realized that there was universal need for these services in underserved communities where the Jamaican diaspora live.
+We have expanded our service region to include them.

 [↑ table of contents](#table-of-contents)